gottacatchenall/dissertation_prospectus/prospectus.md

 ## Community Structure

 The search for generality among ecological communities long flummoxed early ecologists, culminating in the aphorism that community ecology is "a mess" (citation).

+Early theoretical work on community structure begins with the Diversity-Stability "Paradox", largely attributed to  May's _Will a Large Complex System be Stable_ (@cite) and _Stability and Complex is Model Ecosystems_ (@cite).
+May's work considered both a linear system, $\dot{x} = A\vec{x}$, and a generalized Lotka-Volterra system, $\dot{x} = \vec{x} \odot (A \vec{x} + \vec{g})$, where $\vec{x}$ is a vector of abundances, $\vec{g}$ is a vector of change in abundance absent any comsumption and $A_{ij}$ between any species $i$ and $j$ is the interaction strength^[itself a term fraught with ambiguity] .

+May' computations showed that as the number of species $N_s$ in the randomly generated food-web $A$ increased, the probability that the system persists approaches $0$.
+There is where the so-called 'paradox' lies--we observe food-webs in nature that are interwoven between far more species than we would expect under May's neutral model, and so naturally the study of complexity in food webs turned to both understanding the processes that structure food webs such that they can persist, and developing methods to infer the structure of ecological networks.

+What is 'stable'?
+Fixed-point stability in a determinstic system.
+One can compute the stability of a fixed-point by checking if the eigenvalues of the Jacobian around any fixed point.
+For both of these model, the Jacobian around a fixed point is always the adjacency matrix, and so without computing any Jacobians we can simply check if $\{ \text{Re}(\lambda) < 0 \}  \ \ \forall\lambda$ to determine if the system has a fixed-point attractor.
+This is a method of computing Lyapunov-stability of a fixed point in a system, and was tractable for the computers of the time.

+May's used a generative model of community structure where all terms $$A_{ij} \sim Bernoulli(p)$$.
+This is the same as the graph generator $G(n,p)$, (Erdos).

+Both in network science and ecology, generative models of network structure have turned to embedding the verticies in a latent space from which one follows a set of rules to determine which edges $A_{ij}$ exist.
+In ecology, the latent-space is typically a proxy for trophic-level or allometric scaling, beginning with the Cascase model (cite), drawing much more attention with the Niche model (@williams_martinez), and culminating in a generalized multi-dimensional niche model with a likelihood function that can be used to estimate latent parameters from empirical food webs.